LukeI50/Project-Boards/README.md

 link to live project

 ## Purpose Statement:
+What is Boards?
-Boards is a project tracker designed to use the Kanban methodology.
-It allows it's users to utilise a task system that make the visualisation of one's progress easy.
-The purpose of this project is to help people from many walks of life keep track of their projects and where they are at with them in regards to the progress of individual items of import.
+Boards is a project tracker, very similar to the project boards found on GitHub.
+It is designed to allow individuals, and groups, keep track of projects they might have in a manner that makes progress easilly visual.
+Essentially, this is a web app designed with the Agile methodology in mind.
+As such it will aid in any work that is already suited, or could be adapted to suit the requirements of Agile.

 <details>
 <summary>Target Audience/Demographic</summary>